grz0zrg/fsynth/README.md

 The biggest inspiration for all of this was [Alexander Zolotov Virtual ANS software](http://www.warmplace.ru/soft/ans/), thank to him.

 Heavily inspired by [Shadertoy](https://www.shadertoy.com) as well.

-For any questions, a message board is available [here](https://quiet.fsynth.com/)